NeuroBeat

 Emotional wellbeing plays a huge role in overall brain health.
 Feeling connected, confident and motivated supports learning, movement and long-term resilience.

+The research below shows how drumming can lift mood, reduce stress and build confidence through simple, achievable steps.
 Rhythm is deeply social.
 Playing along with music, or with others, creates connection and shared experience.
-Drumming can lift mood, reduce stress and build confidence through simple, achievable success.

 Addiction Recovery